puppetlabs/puppet-docs/source/puppet/4.2/reference/functions_puppet.md

 }
 ~~~

-Most conditional expressions in the Puppet language have values that work in a similar way, so you can use an if statement or a case statement as the final expression to give different values based on different numbers or types of inputs.
+Most conditional expressions in the Puppet language have values that work in a similar way, so you can use an if statement or a case statement as the final expression to give different values based on different numbers or types of inputs.{>> Is this statement about the previous example ruby code?
+If so, move it above the example, and add another sentence to the effect of "In the following example, the function accepts blabla and returns blabla."
+Basically, explain how the case statement works as the final expression. <<}

+{>> Add an intro to this example, including a heading I think. <<}

 ~~~ ruby
 # This internal function translates the ipv(4|6)acls format into a resource